 The ability to quickly draw up a simple graphic organiser is a terrific tool for students to access throughout their schooling.

 Giving students a specifically formatted outline helps students set expectations, organise ideas into categories, and keep notes succinct.
 It also provides students with easy access when they need to recall information later.
-The Notetaking Graphic Organiser is a free resource which can be used in all curriculum areas.
+The Notetaking Graphic Organiser can be used in all curriculum areas.

 There you have it!
 Eight extra ways you can incorporate graphic organisers into your teaching repertoire.
 Hopefully, these ideas and tips, combined with our wonderful teaching resources will have your class buzzing in no time!